ryanhryu/cse15l-lab-reports/lab-report-2.md

 ### Using `add-message?s=Hello` as a query.
 ![image](Hello.png)
 - For this query, `handleRequest` in the `Handler` class is called, which checks if the path is /add-message, decodes the message, adds it to the list, and returns the updated list of messages.
-- The relevant argument in this method is the url (URI object) and its value is `https://0-0-0-0-3009-os6po68qgh84pjj34bob1tlcls.us.edusercontent.com/add-message?s=Hello`
+- The relevant argument in this method is the url (URI object) and its value is `https://0-0-0-0-3009-os6po68qgh84pjj34bob1tlcls.us.edusercontent.com/add-message?s=Hello`.
+The argument did not exist before `handleRequest` was executed, and it is provided with the url after the request.
 - `ArrayList<String> message` was initially empty and later have "Hello".
 - The value of `int num` changed from 0 to 1.
 - `String output` was empty, and it changes to "1.
 Hello\n".